sonar-perl/sonar-perl/README.md

 sonar.perl.testHarness.junitPath=junit_output
 ```

-The plugin would firstly try to scan `testReport.tgz`, or whatever specified via
+The plugin would firstly try to scan `testReport.tar.gz`, or whatever specified via
 `sonar.perl.testHarness.archivePath`.
 Only if the archive report does not exist,
 it would look at the JUnit settings.